MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/finance/azure-billing-active-directory-tenant.md

 ---
-title: Azure billing offers and Active Directory tenants for finance HPC | Microsoft Docs
+title: Azure billing offers and Active Directory tenants for finance HPC
 description: Azure landing zones for HPC in finance don't have any specific considerations or recommendations that affect billing offer decisions, enterprise enrollment, or Active Directory tenant decisions.
 author: Rajani-Janaki-Ram
 ms.author: rajanaki